 An emphasis on consuming healthy fats is meant to accommodate the members increased metabolism, which accompanies recovery.

 Understanding the BX diet

-Although it may be difficult to understand, the BX Diet should be bland.
+Although it may be difficult to understand, the BX Diet should be bland, in an effort to avoid the complexities associated with extensive spices and similar reactive compounds.
 As you study what foods are approved and which foods are not, you will understand what “bland” means in this context.
 However, you may find as you become immersed in the diet, you will find enjoyable recipes and healthy, tasty meals that comply with the BX Diet.